har882/syllabus-tracker-/README.md

 4. Add their own topics if they want

 # Teachnology used:
-• JRE (Java Runtime Environment) – JDK included
+• Java
+• Springboot
 • MYSQL server
-• Spring framework
+• Thymeleaf
-• Spring Tool Suite (STS) IDE
+• HTML, CSS, Javascript